 The state's going to have to rise up and file these claims.

-Listen, we, unfortunately, right now in Washington, Schumer has got the majority control in the Senate, and Pelosi's got the House by very, very narrow margins.
+Listen, we, unfortunately, right now in Washington, Schumer has got the majority control in the Senate and Pelosi's got the House by very, very narrow margins.

-And there's great hope for 22 and 24 that the moment, this is a chance for federalism to reign.
+And there's great hope for 22 and 24 that at the moment, this is a chance for federalism to reign.

 We're going to have to have our friends from conservative states rising up here, filing actions here, because guess what?

-Is there anybody on the Democratic side...
+Is there anybody on the Democratic side?

 Is there any Democrat mansion cinema, anybody that you think might go along?

-I mean, I can't believe any of the Arizona senators are going to go along with taxpayer funded handouts for illegal immigrants.
+I mean, I can't believe any of the Arizona senators are going to go along with taxpayer-funded handouts for illegal immigrants.

 I don't think the American people know about what's happening in New York.

-That's why I I introduced that bill, Sean, is to start getting the American people aware of the absolute insanity that's occurring at the moment in states like New York.
+That's why I introduced that bill, Sean, is to start getting the American people aware of the absolute insanity that's occurring at the moment in states like New York.

-And so it's still early stage.
+And so this is still early stage.

 I mean, we found out about this last week.